Location

-At the Founder Showcase we’ve seen nearly 1,000 early-stage companies compete in our pitch competition, with over 100 finalists pitching on stage to our investor panel.
-And while generally most of our contestants knock it out of the park, there are definitely rookie mistakes being made all the time that ulimately scare off our Investor Judging Panel, resulting in low scores.
+At the Founder Showcase we see a lot of pitches.
+While generally most of our founders eventually knock it out of the park, there are definitely rookie mistakes being made all the time that ultimately scare off investors.

 1. Ignoring the 800 lb gorilla in the room.